On the Floor: Europe and Oceania

-"On the Floor" also reached number one in Spain (fifteen weeks), Germany (six weeks) and France (one week).
+"On the Floor" also reached number one in Spain (fifteen weeks) and Germany (six weeks).
 In Spain, "On the Floor" reached number one on March 13, 2011, where it remained for fifteen weeks.
 Consequently, the single was certified Triple Platinum, by the Productores de Música de España (PROMUSICAE), for shipments of 120,000 copies.
 It was also certified 2× Platinum by the Bundesverband Musikindustrie (BVMI), in Germany, for shipping 600,000 copies.
 In Italy, "On the Floor" entered the Italian Singles Chart at number four before ascending to the summit, where it would remain for four weeks.
 It is Lopez's fourth Italian number-one, and first English-language single to reach number one since "Get Right" (2005), though Spanish single "Qué Hiciste" reached number one in 2007.
 The Federation of the Italian Music Industry (FIMI) certified "On the Floor" Multi-Platinum for shipping 60,000 copies.
 The single experienced similar success in Sweden and Switzerland, where it respectively spent three and five weeks at the top of the countries' singles charts.
 In Sweden it is Lopez's first number one single, whereas in Switzerland it is her second, following 2007's "Qué Hiciste".
 In both countries the single was certified Double Platinum, shipping 40,000 copies in Sweden and 60,000 copies in Switzerland.
 As of July 26, 2011 "On the Floor" had official sales of 1.41 million copies.